imagej/imagej.github.io/_pages/2009-03-12_-_Fiji_news_channel_is_now_open.md

 description: test description
 ---

 Fiji now has its own news channel.
 We will use this feed to post news related to Fiji development and relevant events.
-Stay tuned\!
+Stay tuned!

 If you need to post a news event, simly use the Fiji wiki to do so:

 -   Create an article in the wiki
-  - For archiving reason, please name it as yyyy-mm-dd - news title so that items are sorted chronologically in the category.
+-   For archiving reason, please name it as yyyy-mm-dd - news title

+    so that items are sorted chronologically in the category.
 -   Add the category tag:
         <nowiki>[[Category:News]]</nowiki>

     at the end of the page

-That's all\!
-Enjoy\!
+That's all!
+Enjoy!